 Other Highlights in iService 8.5

-In an effort to improve customer engagement, iService now allows users to share knowledge base articles via social media platforms including Facebook, Twitter, and LinkedIn.
+To improve customer engagement, iService now allows users to share knowledge base articles via social media platforms including Facebook, Twitter, and LinkedIn.
 Can you imagine how far your KB articles may get if every user shares one with a friend?
-Not only will potential customers get exposure to your brand, you will also be providing answers to questions before they land in your inbox.
+Not only will potential customers get exposure to your brand, but you will also be providing answers to questions before they land in your inbox.

 Want to learn more about the full release?
 Check our User Guide for more information.